CSU Policy: Accommodation of Religious Faith, Belief, and Spiritual Observances

 Accommodations for Students

-3. In most cases, students should be given the opportunity to complete the work in question in another way and/or on a different day and/or at a different time.
+2. In most cases, students should be given the opportunity to complete the work in question in another way, on a different day, or at a different time, or to arrive late or leave class early.
+It is imperative that the student follows up with their instructor(s) once the accommodation has been approved to discuss when and how missed work will be completed.

-4. There are limits to what is reasonable.
-For instance, most people would find it "unreasonable" to miss one day of class or lab every week of the semester.
-In such cases the course should be taken at another time and/or semester to avoid these types of conflicts.
+3. There are limits to what is reasonable.
+For instance, most people find it "unreasonable" to miss one day of class or lab every week of the semester.
+In such cases the course should be taken at another time or semester to avoid these types of conflicts.
+Another example of what most people would find unreasonable is the potential to miss two entire, simultaneous weeks of classes.

-5. Please be aware of major religious holidays when planning events and exams.
-CSU maintains a calendar of many of these holidays for your reference, although it is not an exhaustive list.
+4. Please be aware of major Religious Faith, Belief, and Spiritual Observances when planning events and exams.
+CSU maintains a calendar of many of these observances for your reference, although it is not an exhaustive list.

 Accommodations for Employees

-1. Colorado State University employees may request a religious accommodation by either notifying their supervisor or contacting the Office of Equal Opportunity (OEO) at (970) 491-5836.
+1. Colorado State University employees may request a religious faith, Belief, or spiritual accommodation by either notifying their supervisor or contacting the Office of Equal Opportunity (OEO).
+Supervisors who receive such a request should consult with OEO for guidance.

-2. A reasonable religious accommodation is any adjustment to the work environment that will allow an employee to practice their religious tradition.
-Breaks, flexible scheduling, voluntary substitutions or swaps, and lateral transfers are examples of such accommodations.
+2. A reasonable accommodation is any adjustment to the work environment or duties that will allow an employee to participate in the observance and does not constitute an undue hardship to the department or university.
+Breaks, flexible scheduling, voluntary substitutions or swaps, and lateral transfers are examples of such accommodations, depending on the nature of the employee’s duties.
 Requests will be considered on a case-by-case basis to determine whether undue hardship would result from the accommodation.

 COMPLIANCE WITH THIS POLICY

 Compliance with this policy is required.
-For assistance with interpretation or application of this policy, contact the Office of the Provost or the Office of Equal Opportunity.
+For assistance with interpretation or application of this policy, contact the Vice President for Student Affairs, the Office of Equal Opportunity, or the Office of the Provost/Executive Vice President.

 REFERENCES